abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/download-arc-agent.png "Download Arc Linux Agent")

-1. Then, to install Azure Arc agent on the VM, run the below command :
+1. Then, to install Azure Arc agent on the VM, run the below command:

    ```
    bash ~/install_linux_azcmagent.sh